BerndHagen/Arctisoft-Studio-Hub/README.md

 ### **Shared Session**

 The Hub shares a single authentication session with all managed applications.
-When you sign in through the Hub, your session tokens are encrypted and stored in a shared session file at `%LOCALAPPDATA%\Arctisoft-Studio\`.
-All managed applications read from this file, so signing in once grants access across the entire suite.
+When you sign in through the Hub, your session is securely encrypted and stored locally.
+All managed applications share this session, so signing in once grants access across the entire suite.
 Signing out from any application clears the shared session.

 ## **Release Notes**

-The Release Notes page aggregates version history from all Arctisoft Studio product repositories.
-Releases are fetched from the GitHub API and cached to minimize API calls, then displayed in reverse chronological order with product-specific color coding.
+The Release Notes page aggregates version history from all Arctisoft Studio products displayed in reverse chronological order with product-specific color coding.
 You can filter by product to focus on a single application.
 Each entry shows the version tag, release date and a formatted changelog with headings and bullet points.

 ## **Help and FAQ**